 That most of the commercial lobster catch in Australia (and New Zealand) is exported as a premium product while a significant amount of lower-valued lobster is imported from elsewhere in the world is consistent with economic principles.
-The patterns of trade and consumption reflect differing consumer preferences around the world.5
+The patterns of trade and consumption reflect differing consumer preferences around the world.

 The general consistency of observed market outcomes with economic principles does not necessarily mean that there are no imperfections in markets or that there are no impediments or obstacles to the local supply and consumption of lobster.
-Increasing the availability and accessibility of western rock lobster for local consumption is a worthwhile objective, shared by industry and the WA Government.
-In support of such, initiatives such as the Local Lobster Program (2016-2020) and then the Back of Boat lobster sales mechanism (introduced 2020) have permitted fishers to sell directly to the public, and to local restaurants and other businesses under certain conditions.6
+Increasing the availability and accessibility of Western Rock Lobster for local consumption is a worthwhile objective, shared by industry and the WA Government.
+In support of such, initiatives such as the Local Lobster Program (2016-2020) and then the Back of Boat lobster sales mechanism (introduced 2020) have permitted fishers to sell directly to the public, and to local restaurants and other businesses under certain conditions.

-5 Of course, the observed patterns of trade and consumption are also influenced by supply dynamics and logistical/trade matters.
+&lt;sup>5 Of course, the observed patterns of trade and consumption are also influenced by supply dynamics and logistical/trade matters.

-6 It is of note that the cheapest western rock lobster (to the consumer) will usually be that which has been sold directly from the back of the boat; and some customers may consider there to be value in the experience of visiting a fishing boat harbour and interacting with a fisher.
+&lt;sup>6 It is of note that the cheapest Western Rock Lobster (to the consumer) will usually be that which has been sold directly from the back of the boat; and some customers may consider there to be value in the experience of visiting a fishing boat harbour and interacting with a fisher.

-5.0 COVID-19, trade disruption and the western rock lobster industry
+5.0 COVID-19, trade disruption and the Western Rock Lobster industry